-In addition to the Company's control framework described above, the Company's independent external actuaries annually provide an audit opinion as to whether the booked reserves remain within a reasonable range of best-estimates.
+In addition to the Company's control framework described above, the Company's independent external auditors provide an audit opinion in which they comment on whether the booked reserves remain within a reasonable range of estimates.
 External audit opinions are reported to the Audit committee.

-As determined by the Standard Formula, underwriting risk comprises 63% (2019: 58%) of the undiversified total SCR.
+As determined by the Standard Formula, underwriting risk comprises 57.7% (2020: 62.9%) of the undiversified total SCR.
 Whilst the primary activity of the Company is to underwrite (re)insurance business, significant levels of outwards reinsurance protection serve to materially limit the contribution of this risk to the overall risk profile of the Company.